jocosocial/twitarr/rest_documentation.md

             "You cannot change your own role.",
             "Invalid role.
-Must be one of: [role_strings].", # [role_strings] will be replaced with a list of valid roles "Only Admin and THO can ban or unban users.", "Only Admin and THO can change priviliged roles."
+Must be one of: [role_strings].", # [role_strings] will be replaced with a list of valid roles "Only Admin and THO can ban or unban users.", "Only Admin and THO can change priviliged roles.", "Only Admin can grant or revoke the admin role."
         ],
         "mute_reason": [
             "When user is muted, mute reason is required."